mavlink/mavros/mavros/README.md

 MAVROS also allows conversion of geodetic and geocentric coordinates through [GeographicLib][geolib] given that:
-  - `geographic_msgs` require that the LLA fields to be filled in WGS-84 datum, meaning that the altitude should be the height above the WGS-84 ellipsoid.
-For that, a conversion from the height above the geoid (AMSL with the egm96 geoid model) to height above the WGS-84, and vice-versa, is available and used in the `global_position` plugin;
+  - `geographic_msgs` and `NatSatFix.msg` require the LLA fields to be filled in WGS-84 datum, meaning that the altitude should be the height above the WGS-84 ellipsoid.
+For that, a conversion from the height above the geoid (AMSL, considering the egm96 geoid model) to height above the WGS-84 ellipsoid, and vice-versa, is available and used in several plugins;
   - According to ROS REP 105, the `earth` frame should be propagated in ECEF (Earth-Centered, Earth-Fixed) local coordinates.
-For that, the functionalities of GeographicLib are used in order to allow conversion from geodetic coordinates to geocentric coordinates and vice-versa;
+For that, the functionalities of GeographicLib are used in order to allow conversion from geodetic coordinates to geocentric coordinates;
-  - The computation from GPS coordinates to local geocentric coordinates require the definition of a local origin on the `map` frame, in ECEF, and calculate the offset to it in ENU.
+  - The translation from GPS coordinates to local geocentric coordinates require the definition of a local origin on the `map` frame, in ECEF, and calculate the offset to it in ENU.
 All the conversions are supported by GeographicLib classes and methods and implemented in the `global_position` plugin.